 How much and what manner of use does each DPML-offering registry operator make of proprietary data, whether derived from the TMCH or the trademark holder?

-9. Given the decision that ICANN should not provide a Globally Protected Marks List as a mandatory RPM, should the offering of private DPML services be viewed as inconsistent with that decision, or as an expected and beneficial marketplace supplement?
-What options for the WG might exist and how might they be pursued?

 About the role of the TMCH Providers:

 What roles do the TMCH Providers play in the provision of private services: both the front-end (Deloitte) and the back end (IBM)?